 The transcription factor Atonal homolog 8 regulates Gata4 and Friend of Gata-2 during vertebrate development.

 Rawnsley DR and Xiao J and Lee JS and Liu X and Mericko-Ishizuka P and Kumar V and He J and Basu A and Lu M and Lynn FC and Pack M and Gasa R and Kahn ML

 Npas4 Is a Novel Activity–Regulated Cytoprotective Factor in Pancreatic ß-Cells

-Paul V. Sabatini, Nicole A.J.
-Krentz, Bader Zarrouki, Clara Y. Westwell-Roper, Cuilan Nian, Ryan A. Uy, A.M.
-James Shapiro, Vincent Poitout, Francis C. Lynn
+Paul V. Sabatini and Nicole A.J.
+Krentz and Bader Zarrouki and Clara Y. Westwell-Roper and Cuilan Nian and Ryan A. Uy and A.M.
+James Shapiro and Vincent Poitout and Francis C. Lynn

 Identification and analysis of murine pancreatic islet enhancers.

-Maintenance of beta-Cell Maturity and Plasticity in the Adult Pancreas: Developmental Biology Concepts in Adult Physiology
+Maintenance of -Cell Maturity and Plasticity in the Adult Pancreas: Developmental Biology Concepts in Adult Physiology

 M. Szabat and F. C. Lynn and B. G. Hoffman and T. J. Kieffer and D. W. Allan and J. D. Johnson

 Regulation of GIP and GLP1 Receptor Cell Surface Expression by N-Glycosylation and Receptor Heteromerization

 Gina M. Whitaker and Francis C. Lynn and Christopher H. S. McIntosh and Eric A. Accili